 I did — and I did.
 It began as a spontaneous event.
-I stepped outside of the Chicago airport to have a smoke between connecting flights and with no intentions to do so, I jumped on a bus and set off on a pilgrimage to nowhere.
-Destiny had her way with me and the first thing she showed me is this: ‘nowhere’ is the same as ‘now here’.
-I followed the signs and let co-incidences, strange encounters and small explosions determine my path, living for months with no cash, I climbed mountains and crossed borders and witnessed how time evaporates, boundaries disappear, and memories cross over into the here and now making all possibilities inevitable.
-Liberating, validating, fucking amazing – almost magical, ‘The Promise, or How to start a university in Honduras” is a travel memoir that plays with time with words mimicking memories and presenting hard earned truths with imagination, humour, and intelligence.
+I stepped outside of the Chicago airport to have a smoke between flights and with no intentions to do so, I jumped on a bus and set off on a pilgrimage to nowhere.
+Destiny had her way with me and the first thing she showed me is this; ‘nowhere’ is the same as ‘now here’.
+I followed her signs and let co-incidences, strange encounters and small explosions determine my path.
+Living for months with no cash, I crossed borders and climbed mountains, I witnessed how time evaporates and boundaries disappear as memories cross-over into the ‘here and now’.
+All possibilities became inevitable, it was liberating, validating, amazing and at times magical.
+“How I Started a University in Honduras, or –The Promise” is a travel memoir that plays with time mimicking memories and offering hard-earned truths with imagination, humour and intelligence.

 A short bio: At 15, I dropped out of school and ran away from Toronto to the West Coast of B.C. where I got a job deck-handing on a 38’ salmon troller.
-A few short years later I earned my Class 4 Master Navigation papers, which was a most unusual accomplishment for a young woman at that time (1976).
-When my kids were young, I went to university and eventually wrote my Ph.D. thesis, Ordering Chaos, Canadian Fringe Theatre.
-In the 80’s I was a writer and director in Fringe theatres across Canada and when the kids left home, I became a minimalist and a traveller.
-Travelling with my trusted little suitcase on wheels, I crossed North and Central America by bus and train, and once by motorcycle.
-I lived and worked in 6 different countries: Mexico, Cuba, Grand Cayman, Honduras, Guatemala and Belize.
+A few short years later I earned my Class 4 Master Navigation papers with the Pacific Marine Institute, which was a most unusual accomplishment for a young woman in 1976.
+When my kids were young, I went to university and eventually wrote my Ph.D. thesis for the University of Victoria, Ordering Chaos, Canadian Fringe Theatre.
+In the 80’s I was a writer and director in fringe theatres across Canada and when the kids left home, I became a minimalist and a traveller.
+Travelling with my trusted little suitcase on wheels, I crossed North and Central America by bus and train — and once by motorcycle.
+I worked in Mexico, Cuba, Grand Cayman, Honduras, Guatemala, and Belize.
 In 2005, the University of British Columbia (UBC) hired me to teach in the English department.
-I also periodically teach for a U.S. program called Semester at Sea.
-I’ve sailed around the world teaching “Digital Story-Telling” and “Literature of the Seas” three times and 900 miles up the Amazon River too.
-To celebrate my 50th year, I walked for 50 days across Northern Spain on an ancient Pilgrimage.
-Now, I live part of the time on a tiny Caribbean island off the coast of Belize where I have a modest guest house, and the other part of the time I teach courses in Writing and Canadian Studies for the English Dept. at U.B.C.
-‘A Promise for a Lifetime; a memoir of the imagination in three parts’ is my first memoir, and “The Promise, or How to start a University in Honduras’ is part one.
+I also periodically teach for a U.S. program called Semester at Sea, I’ve sailed around the world three times and 900 miles up the Amazon River.
+To celebrate my 50th year, I walked for 50 days across northern Spain on an ancient pilgrimage.
+Now, I live on a little island off the coast of Belize and teach online courses in Writing and Canadian Studies for the English Dept. at U.B.C..
+“How I Started University in Honduras – or The Promise” is my first memoir, and part one of a trilogy: “A Promise for a Lifetime, a memoir of the imagination in three parts.”

-Women like me – born in the 50’s, liberated in the 70’s, radicalized in the 80’s, educated in the 90’s – and now diversified beyond these generalizations, many of us no longer care to gender ourselves.
-So, I’ll change that to say people like me who enjoy reading memoirs and travel adventures, who have an open-ended sense of humour, a fascination for how memory works, an interest in migration, ethnography, adventure and an enduring penchant for transcendence and transformation – these are my readers.
+Women like me – born in the 50’s, liberated in the 70’s, radicalized in the 80’s, educated in the 90’s – and now so diversified beyond these generalizations many of us no longer care to gender ourselves.
+So, I’ll change that to say people like me who enjoy reading memoirs and travel adventures, who have an open-ended sense of humour, a fascination for how memory works, an interest in migration, ethnography, adventure, and an enduring penchant for transcendence and transformation – these are my readers.